pertbanking/Bitmap/README.md

 small!

 __Mention__

 This library was initially started by Kevin Buffardi, Ph.D at California State University, Chico.
+All I did was specialize it for monochrome bitmaps.
 See his original repository here:

 https://github.com/kbuffardi/Bitmap